fredrikopenpayments/docs/docs/SCA.md

 In case the ASPSP needs to decide between the Decoupled and the Redirect SCA approach, the ASPSP also might first offer the SCA methods available to the PSU and then branch after the selection of the PSU into the Decoupled or Redirect SCA Approach.

-### Multi level SCA Approach: Example for the Redirect SCA Approach
+## Multi level SCA Approach: Example of the Redirect SCA Approach
 The multilevel SCA Approach supports the authorisation of a payment by several users, e.g. in a 4 eyes principle authorisation.
-Multilevel SCA are always handled with Explicit start of the
+Multilevel SCA are always handled with Explicit start of the several Authorisation Mechanisms.

-#.
-The PSU initiates a payment.
-    #.
-TPP sends a Payment Initiation Request (PIR) to the ASPSP.
-    #.
-The ASPSP validates the PIR.
-    #.
-The TPP initiates an explicit request to start the authorisation.
-    #.
-The ASPSP validates the start of the authorisation.
-#.
-The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
-#.
-The PSU is redirected to the ASPSP SCA authentication site to authorise the payment.
-#.
-The PSU is then redirected to the TPP.
-    #.
-A Payment Status Request is sent by the TPP to the ASPSP.
-    #.
-A Payment Status Respond is sent by the ASPSP to the TPP.
-    #.
-A Start Authorisation Request is sent by the TPP to the ASPSP.
-    #.
-A Start Authorisation Respond is sent by the ASPSP to the TPP.
-#.
-The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
-#.
-The PSU is redirected to the ASPSP SCA authentication site to authorise the payment.
-#.
-The PSU is then redirected to the TPP.
-    #.
-A Payment Status Request is sent by the TPP to the ASPSP.
-    #.
-A Payment Status Respond is sent by the ASPSP to the TPP.

-several Authorisation Mechanisms.
 In the following the flow for a 4 eyes principle authorisation is shown, where both SCA are performed by redirect.

+1. The PSU initiates a payment.
+    1. TPP sends a Payment Initiation Request (PIR) to the ASPSP.
+    1. The ASPSP validates the PIR.
+    1. The TPP initiates an explicit request to start the authorisation.
+    1. The ASPSP validates the start of the authorisation.
+1. The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
+1. The PSU is redirected to the ASPSP SCA authentication site to authorise the payment.
+1. The PSU is then redirected to the TPP.
+    1. A Payment Status Request is sent by the TPP to the ASPSP.
+    1. A Payment Status Respond is sent by the ASPSP to the TPP.
+    1. A Start Authorisation Request is sent by the TPP to the ASPSP.
+    1. A Start Authorisation Respond is sent by the ASPSP to the TPP.
+1. The PSU gets feedback from the TPP, as an example: "Authorise the transaction".
+1. The PSU is redirected to the ASPSP SCA authentication site to authorise the payment.
+1. The PSU is then redirected to the TPP.
+    1. A Payment Status Request is sent by the TPP to the ASPSP.
+    1. A Payment Status Respond is sent by the ASPSP to the TPP.
-    Remark: This flow is not depending on the SCA Approach.
-Multilevel SCA transactions are performed by using n times the Start Authorisation Request for n times SCA, where the

-corresponding SCA flow is replacing the Redirect SCA flow above.
+    Note!
+This flow is not depending on the SCA Approach.
+Multilevel SCA transactions are performed by using n times the Start Authorisation Request for n times SCA, where the corresponding SCA flow is replacing the Redirect SCA flow above.
 These SCA processes could also be performed simultaneously.